Funds: Advice from a lawyer

 Open-ended funds

-In the case of open-ended funds, units can be purchased at any time and also returned to the issuer.
+With open-ended funds, units can be purchased at any time and also returned to the issuer.

 Closed-end funds

-Investment properties for closed-end funds
+Investment objects for closed-end funds

 • Merchant ships, e.g. container and special ships or tankers (ship funds)

-• Endowment policies
+• Endowment insurance policies

-• Corporate investments, venture capital, private equity
+• Company investments, venture capital, private equity

 • Infrastructure projects